 |Played by||Iwan Rheon|

-Appearance and Personality
+Appearance and Character

-Despite Roose's instruction to Ramsay's mother, either she or Reek later informed him of his true parentage.
+Despite Roose's instruction to Ramsay's mother, either she or Reek eventually informed him of his true parentage.
 Roose believes that both Reek and Ramsay's mother were urging Ramsay on, and constantly reminding the increasingly violent bastard of his "rights."

 A Clash of Kings